From entropy to addresses: Anatomy of a bitcoin wallet explained

 How sensitive is an xpub?

 An xpub can’t be used to approve spending bitcoin out of a wallet, like a private key can.
-Instead, xpubs—and their child public keys, which we will cover soon—are limited to helping the user receive bitcoin or check wallet balances.
+Instead, xpubs—and their plain public key children, which we will cover soon—are limited to helping the user receive bitcoin or check wallet balances.
 This means they are less sensitive than private keys and seed phrases from a security perspective, but they can still be sensitive from a privacy perspective.

 If you have a singlesig wallet and someone learns the xpub used to build it, they will be able to monitor your full wallet balance and transaction history.
 The same is true if someone learns all of the xpubs involved in a multisig wallet.